James-Targett/hetsys_PX915_Part_II/README.md

   <img src="https://i.imgur.com/HPRo2OO.png" width="600">

-Repeat the same process for meta's A folder, meta's B folder, para's AB folder, para's A folder, and para's B folder.
+Repeat the same job submission process for meta's A folder, meta's B folder, para's AB folder, para's A folder, and para's B folder.

+## Calculate Binding Energy

-Open jt.out and locate the total energy of the system (should be around line 2700)
+When all the calculations are completed, locate "jt.out" file.
+Then, open "jt.out" and locate the total energy of the system (should be around line 2700)

 <img src="https://i.imgur.com/GXfQkTd.png" width="300">

-## Other useful terminal commands
+## Other Useful Terminal Commands

 * Type `ls` or `ls -l` to see the list of items in the current directory
 * Type `squeue` to check all the jobs